 What unique challenges and opportunities does the Japanese corporate sector see when operating outside Japan?

-Some opportunities I see for Japanese corporates when operating outside of Japan, is the opportunity to gain international exposure and strengthen their competitiveness in the international market.
+Some opportunity I see for Japanese corporates when operating outside of Japan, is the opportunity to gain international exposure.
+And strengthen their competitiveness in the international market.

 You are a professional counselor.
 How do these skills help you in your legal practice?

 I am often asked why I took a break from the law to pursue a counseling degree.
 It is an unusual career path, but I decided to do this for various reasons: to pursue a passion of mine (deepening my knowledge of psychology), to help those in need because of depression and anxiety (which was very timely due to Covid), and to gain a new perspective.
 The skills of a counselor is not that dissimilar to the skills you need as a lawyer.
 Including active listening, being able to read people, showing empathy.
 And asking the right questions to get to the heart of the matter.
 I regularly used these skills as a counselor, and am now more intentional about using these skills as a lawyer.

 Having a background in psychology has also contributed to my understanding of its prominent role in dispute resolution.
 Psychology plays a part in many stages of dispute resolution: choosing the right dispute resolution mechanism, choosing an arbitrator, witness examination, adjudicating disputes, mediation and settlement.
 Speaking of mediation, I have just completed a mediation training course and am now an accredited Mediator.
 I found that my counseling skills came in particularly useful during my training to become a Mediator.

 I look forward to continuing to explore the different ways psychology and law integrate.
 And using this knowledge to support my clients and fellow practitioners.